Trustees

 Trustee

 Andrew works for JPMorgan Chase & Co and is a qualified Information Systems Auditor (CISA).
 Also a member of the British Computer Society (MBCS), he spent ten years as a management consultant.
-In his free time, Andrew acts as trustee of SEED Madagascar and has been involved for over a decade.
+In his free time, Andrew acts as trustee of SEED Madagascar and has been involved for over 25 years, joining on 5 July 2000.
 Utilising his auditing background, Andrew helped introduce a robust set of internal operational and financial controls within SEED and visited Madagascar in 2007 to review operations and controls with local management.

 Sue Hillman